Jessami

 Jessami is a village in Ukhrul district, Manipur, India.
 Jessami is a border village in the extreme north of Manipur State and borders with Meluri, a border village of Nagaland State.
 Being nearer to Nagaland, the town used to get electricity from Nagaland until the government of Manipur installed a 33 KV Sub-Power station in 2011 to supply power from Manipur.
 The village came to national attention in 2015 when a fatal bus accident claimed the lives of 13 passengers.

 The inhabitants of Jessami are Chakesang.
-As it is in the border of Manipur and Nagaland, various languages including Chakesang, Tangkhul, Manipuri and Nagamese are commonplace.
+As it is in the border of Manipur and Nagaland, various languages including Khezha, Tangkhul, Meitei, and Nagamese are commonplace.
 About 85% of residents work in agriculture.

 Geography

 It is an elevation of 1218 m above MSL.

 History

 The first battle with the Japanese in Indian soil was fought in Jessami.
 On 28 March 1944, first battalion of the Assam Regiment fought a fierce battle with the Japanese 31 Division.
 The battle led to strengthening of defenses at Kohima, which played a role in turning the tide of the Second World War in favour of the Allied Forces.